neurosity/neurosity-sdk-js/docs/api/brainwaves.md

 });
 ```

-The code above will output new epochs with 25 samples approximately every 100ms (see the `data` property)..
+The code above will output new epochs of 16 samples approximately every 62.5ms (see the `data` property)..
 Here's an example of 1 event:

 ```
 {